+[Rapp summary] Among 20 companies reply this question, 19 companies replied yes, so it is suggested to follow majority view on this.

+[19/20] For SRAP header in U2U Relay, the Bearer ID size is 5bits.

 When/how to allocate the local ID to ensure consistency and uniqueness

 For the local ID allocation, we have agreed it will be the relay UE to assign the local ID, while for when to assign, there are some contributions